antarctica/bas-api-guidelines/api-guidelines.md

 * Provide a series of guidelines focusing on the *design* and *behaviour* of APIs[1].
 * Promote the use of standards, best practice and how these create better APIs.
 * Ensure technologies and approaches used to create APIs are justified.
-* Provide, real world, non-abstract resources which creators can use to provide functionality that meet these guidelines[2].
+* Provide, real world, non-abstract resources and practices which creators can use to provide functionality that meet these guidelines[2].
 * In some cases, make opinionated decisions, with explanations why these have been made.
 * Ensure any relevant requirements that apply to BASIS through BAS, NERC, Government, etc. are followed.
 * Ensure these guidelines are updated in a timely fashion to ensure guidance remains relevant and APIs remain useful.